-An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

 No material differences between Budgeted Expenditures and Estimated Actual Expenditures.

 An explanation of how effective the specific actions were in making progress toward the goal.